 - For added protection, use a quality respirator with P100 filters or gas cartridges to capture any remaining hazards.

-The galvanized coating is tough and firmly attached to the steel, but the following six methods can remove it:
+The galvanized coating is tough and firmly attached to the steel, but the following six methods can remove it.

-1. Grinding is the most practical method
+1. Grinding is the most practical method to remove galvanization

-But if you have thick hot-dipped galvanization, a grinding disc would be more suitable.
+If you have thick hot-dipped galvanization, a grinding disc would be more suitable.
 That’s because zinc tends to clog flap discs.

 The problem with grinding is that zinc tends to smear over the area.
 As a result, grinding cannot remove 100% of the zinc coating.